jgarvitj/learningdev/Week8/README.md

 In the DAO layer once the object is got, put a message saying “Record Got Successfully” -com.training.dao Have appropriate contract / interfaces  - com.training.interfaces Keep all exception in – com.training.exceptions

+Status:
+This is the basic structure of the project.
+Mockito is left and shall be soon completed.

+To do:
+Add more functions and mock them using mockito.